 Via Island Lake Lodge and Orca Road.
 Our chosen route up Orca’s drainage prevented this one from getting 3 stars.
-Stick to Orca Road and save it for a safe day.
+Stick to Orca Road.
+Wait for mid-season.

 Park at the Island Lake Lodge parking lot, just past Mt.
 Fernie PP.

 The route begins along the Island Lake Lodge cat-track and cross country ski trail from the parking lot.

 At approximately 49.497N 115.140W you will see a rustic-looking outhouse.
 Branch left off the cross country ski trail at this point and find the makeshift bridge over Lizard creek above.
 This is also the start of the Orca Road, which leads up into Orca bowl.

 If you think Orca drainage will be a better ascent/descent, think again.
 It was pretty tight with an open creek down the middle, shown above.
 Luckily, there was enough snow cover to make the ascent into Orca bowl bearable, but it is not ideal.

 At the top of Orca Road, continue skinning up towards the looker’s left, then traverse right into Orca Bowl once you have gained enough elevation.
 Watch out for some steep slopes and terrain traps.

 Looking back on the traverse into Orca Bowl, above.